egandavidpatrick-del/BLKEXPORT/README.md

 [Back to top](#enterprise-project)
 <a id="platform-overview"></a>
 ## 🌐 Platform Overview
-The BLKEXPORT was originally developed for the AEC (Architecture, Engineering & Construction) industry, where organisations commonly create BOMs (Bill of Material) from their drawings.
+BLKEXPORT was originally developed for the AEC (Architecture, Engineering & Construction) industry, where creating a Bill of Materials (BOM) directly from drawings is a common requirement.

 [Back to top](#enterprise-project)
 <a id="repository-contents"></a>